Global Settings for RBL rules

 Cache time.
 Specifies how long the resolved dns IPs are saved in Cache.

 Max.
 Threads.
-Specifies the number of connections proceses in parallel.
+Specifies the number of connection processes in parallel.
+0 means unlimited..
 0 means unlimited.

 Only Logging.
 Does not block any connection, just log them.